 SKUs help you keep track of your inventory, and are especially helpful when working with a third-party fulfillment provider.

 When working with a new third-party logistics (3PL) provider, you will likely be asked how many different SKUs you have in your inventory.
 This helps the 3PL know how much warehousing and storage space you will need in their fulfillment center, as well as how complex your orders may be.

-Many 3PLs store each SKU in its own bin or shelf space to make the picking and packing process as accurate and efficient as possible.
+Many 3PLs store each SKU in its own bin or shelf space to optimize picking lists to make the picking and packing process as accurate and efficient as possible.